 The hospital has a Consultant staff numbering over 110, encompassing all major medical and surgical specialties.
 In addition, there are visiting Consultants in the specialties of Nephrology, Neurology, Neurosurgery, Plastic Surgery and Radiotherapy.

 The hospital provides some regional services in Haematology and is the tertiary referral centre for haematological malignancies for Cumbria and Lancashire.

-The hospital is the site of the newly-commissioned Lancashire Cardiac Centre which provides comprehensive cardiology and cardiothoracic surgical services for the adult population of Lancashire and South Cumbria, numbering approximately 1.6 million.
-The Lancashire Cardiac Centre is a new 52 million purpose-built hospital, containing 3 cardiology laboratories (with potential to expand to 4), three cardiothoracic theatres (with potential to expand to 4), 14 cardiothoracic critical care beds (with potential to increase to 20), a non-invasive cardiac investigation unit, 7 coronary care unit beds, 89 in-patient beds, 20 day-case beds, a dedicated outpatient department, a 6 bedded private patient facility, office accommodation and an education centre containing a lecture theatre, meeting rooms and a library area.
+The hospital is the site of the newly-commissioned Lancashire Cardiac Centre which provides comprehensive Cardiology and Cardiothoracic Surgical Services for the adult population of Lancashire and South Cumbria, numbering approximately 1.6 million.
+The Lancashire Cardiac Centre is a 52 million purpose-built hospital, containing three Cardiology laboratories (with potential to expand to four), three Cardiothoracic theatres (with potential to expand to four), 14 Cardiothoracic critical care beds (with potential to increase to 20), a non-invasive Cardiac Investigation Unit, seven coronary care unit beds, 89 in-patient beds, 20 day-case beds, a dedicated Outpatient department, a six-bedded private patient facility, office accommodation and an education centre containing a lecture theatre, meeting rooms and a library area.